Firigion/scarpets/README.md

 Available commands:
 * `spiral`: takes radius, separation between cycles of the spiral, total height and material.
 It will produce a spiral centered around the player.
 For example, to make a stone spiral with radius 10 and step 5 that makes 10 total cycles to reacha  height of 50: `/spirals spiral 10 5 50 'stone`.
 If you loaded with the command block, you'd do `/script run spiral(10, 5, 50, 'stone')`.
 * `antispiral`: the same as spiral, but it turns the other way.
-* `multi_spiral`: same as spiral, but takes one extra argument (before material) to deside how many spirals to draw.
+* `multi_spiral`: same as spiral, but takes one extra argument (before material) to decide how many spirals to draw.

 This three commands have a counterpart in `spiral_template`, `antispiral_template` and `multi_spiral_template`.
 These commands, intead of using a material to make a one wide spiral, will take in a template and copy it around to make the spiral.
 To select the template, graba gold sword and use left and right click to define the area.
-Read about the replace app to see how to use it.
+Read about the replace app to see how to use it. of course, these commands dont take a `material` parameter.

 Made a [video](https://youtu.be/WL9Pl3eaFaU) for all these functions, except multi spiral, which you can see in this [other video](https://youtu.be/sMGKnUiST6E).